SpriteKitAlliance/SKAButton/README.md

 A SKAButton can hold more than one state, but will show them in order of importance Disabled > Highlighted > Selected > Normal

-SKActions added to the button will override the texture for the state.
+SKActions added to the button can override the texture for the state.
 In the example clicking the SKA button, but then disabling it will not show the disabled state, but will keep showing the SKAction until it is removed.

 ##Contact Info
 If you would like to get in contact with the SKA, email us at join@spritekitalliance.com